 All traffic control devices on the State Highway system and on all public roads shall conform to the Manual on Uniform Traffic Control Devices (MUTCD) and Oregon Supplement to the Manual on Uniform Traffic Control Devices.
 (23 CFR 655.603; ORS 810.200).
 In addition, when an LPA installs a traffic control device under interim

-approval by FHWA, the LPA must inform the State Traffic-Roadway Engineer’s office in order to maintain a comprehensive list of such installations.
-One example of devices allowed under interim approval that need to be reported
+approval by FHWA, the LPA must inform the State Traffic Engineer’s office in order to maintain a comprehensive list of such installations.

-are Rectangular Rapid Flashing Beacons (RRFBs).
 Once an interim approval device is installed, LPAs can report the installation through the Traffic Control Device Installation Report form on the ODOT Engineering website.
 A list of devices that require reporting is located on the ODOT MUTCD web page.
 Traffic control poles and foundations should be checked by a structural engineer or responsible manufacturer.

-Critical required elements of temporary traffic control include safe bicycle, pedestrian and ADA accommodations through or around work zones.
+Critical required elements of temporary traffic control include safe bicycle, pedestrian, and ADA accommodations through or around work zones.
 These accommodations must be equal to or better than the existing level of accessibility prior to construction.
 Refer to Section 6D of the MUTCD for more information.

 Additional guidance is also provided in ODOT’s Technical Services Directive TSB17-01(D) entitled Temporary Pedestrian Accessible Route Plans Required for Work Zones.